 Minc Law Can Help You Remove Negative Content From the Internet

 At Minc Law, we are a one-stop-shop for everything related to internet defamation.
 We help clients protect and repair their online reputations, explore all potential legal claims and methods to remove online defamation, and find creative ways to cut costs.

 We understand that if you have read this far, you are likely troubled by the online defamation you are experiencing and want it removed.
 Do not worry.
 We are here to help.

-If you would like a more personalized quote, we offer a free, initial no-obligation defamation consultation.
-You can contact the attorneys of Minc Law by calling us at (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.
+If you would like a more personalized quote, we offer a free, initial no-obligation defamation consultation with an intake specialist.
+You can contact Minc Law by calling us at (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.

 You can read further about what you can expect after contacting us and what information we need from you to best maximize your consult in our blog post, “Thinking About Contacting Minc Law?
 Here’s What to Expect.”